 Flaxseed substitute: 3 tablespoons of ground chia seeds can be used in place of the flaxseed meal.

 Skillet/Pan Options: If you do not have a cast iron skillet, use a high-sided cake pan or a 9-inch (22.5 cm) square glass or metal baking pan.
-Two considerations if using one of these alternatives: (1) you will need to grease the pan a little bit, since it is not nonstick like a well-seasoned cast iron skillet; (2) if you choose not to preheat the pan, you will need to bake the bread a bit longer, about 5 to 8 minutes more.
+Two considerations if using one of these alternatives: (1) you will need to grease the pan a little bit, since it is not nonstick like a well-seasoned cast iron skillet; (2) if you choose not to preheat the pan, you will need to bake the bread longer, a minimum of 5 to 8 minutes more.